 Buck 0220BLS Knives Silver Creek Folding Fillet Fishing Knife

+If you’re looking for a fillet knife made in the USA, this is for you.
 At first glance, the Buck Silver Creek Folding Fillet Knife doesn’t look like much.
 In fact, it almost looks like just any other knife.
 But nothing could be further from the truth.
 This razor-sharp titanium coated fillet knife drives a hard bargain for the cost.
 It has a long thin blade that cuts through meat almost seamlessly and features a rubber coated handle that facilitates a non-slip grip.
 It is also corrosion resistant and the blades can be easily sharpened in the vent that they become dull.
 It offers the perfect blend of resilience and efficiency and is conveniently sized to make it easier to carry it with you when you’re heading out for an adventure.

 Highlights of the Buck 0220BLS Knives Silver Creek Folding Fillet Fishing Knife